 - 2 tablespoons unsalted butter, melted

 - 1 teaspoon garlic powder

-- 2 teaspoons Italian herb seasoning
+- 2 teaspoons Italian seasoning

-Preheat oven to 375 degrees F.
+- Preheat oven to 375 degrees F.

-Cook pasta according to package directions.
+- Cook pasta in generously salted water, according to package directions until al dente.
 Drain and set aside.

 - Microwave the milk for a few seconds to bring it to room temperature.
 Set aside.